e271828e/Flight.jl/docs/notes/design/framework_spec.md

 literal: an isbits view materializes in the caller's frame (registers or spilled stack, the compiler's business) for exactly the duration of the call and has no existence between calls — re-materializing is the same loads, value-identical because the value is immutable and the buffer unchanged within a sweep.
-Whether the executor rebuilds per call (natural for a data-driven schedule) or hoists once per component per sweep (natural for an unrolled generated schedule) is codegen freedom, semantically invisible.
+Whether repeated reads within a sweep re-materialize or reuse the loads is codegen freedom in the literal sense: the executor is spelled rebuild-per-call, and hoisting is the code generator's CSE, whose legality condition is exactly the buffer-unchanged-within-a-sweep rule (§14.7).
 The complementary rule (§5.2): **one home per datum** — buffer for `x`, cells for `z`/`m`, table for produced signals — and no store ever mirrors another; in particular there are no state cells in the table beyond contract-driven auto-published ports, which are interface, not transport.